coderamen666/srd-v3.5-md/spells/spells-m-o.md

 Enemies attempting to attack you or cast spells at you must select from among indistinguishable targets.
 Generally, roll randomly to see whether the selected target is real or a figment.
 Any successful attack against an image destroys it.
-An image's AC is 10 + your size modifier + your Dex modifier.
-Figments seem to react normally to area spells (such as looking like they're burned or dead after being hit by a *fireball*).
+An image’s AC is 10 + your size modifier + your Dex modifier.
+Figments seem to react normally to area spells (such as looking like they’re burned or dead after being hit by a *fireball*).

 While moving, you can merge with and split off from figments so that enemies who have learned which image is real are again confounded.